ClockworksIO/clockworksio.github.io/_posts/2018-11-25-reactive-datalog-with-vega.md

 [[["Mabel" 19] 1]]
 ```

-It tells us that there is new information in the result set of our query.
-The tuple consisting of `"Mabel" 19`is the result of our query and the `1`is the difference.
+It tells us that there is new information in the result set of our
+query.
+The tuple consisting of `"Mabel" 19`is the result of our query
+and the `1`is the difference.
 That means this information is added.

-Maybe we realized, that we made a typo and we retract the first information and add a new one: `:name "Mabel :age 21"`.
-3DF will promptly tell us
+Maybe we realized, that we made a typo and we retract the first
+information and add a new one: `:name "Mabel :age 21"`.
+3DF will
+promptly tell us

 ```clojure
 [[["Mabel" 19] -1] [["Mabel" 21] 1]]
 ```

 indicating that now there are new facts in the system.
-The person with name "Mabel" is not 19 but actually 21.
-This represents a fact, a statement about our world that is true at a given point in time.
+The person with
+name "Mabel" is not 19 but actually 21.
+This represents a fact, a
+statement about our world that is true at a given point in time.
+Given

-Given such differences, Differential Dataflow will only do work proportional to the change itself.
+such differences, Differential Dataflow will only do work proportional
+to the change itself.

-Having 3DF and subsequentially Differential Dataflow keeping track of our changes we can start looking at Clojurescript and Vega.
+Having 3DF keep track of our changes, we can start looking at
+ClojureScript and Vega.

 ## Communication